Senior Courts Act 2016

 Illustration for Senior Courts Act 2016

-If the Sheriff cannot do their job because of the law, the court chooses someone else to do it.
-You need to know that the court keeps a record of why the process is happening.
-The court keeps this information so it can be looked at later.
+If the Sheriff can't do their job because of the law, the court chooses someone else to do it.
+You need to know that the court keeps a record of what the process is about.
+The court keeps this information in its records.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.